MLB Stock Watch: Aaron Hicks and Justin Bour on the rise

 STOCK UP

 Aaron Hicks: Here’s arguably the biggest breakout player through two months of the season.
 Hicks went undrafted and was an afterthought in virtually all leagues entering the year, but he’s on pace to finish with a .323-90-25-94-22 line (and a 1.023 OPS).
 The switch-hitter is 27 years old and a former top-15 overall pick, so we shouldn’t write this off as some fluke.
 Hicks’ 173 wRC+ ranks No. 6 in baseball, just barely behind Bryce Harper (179).
 And Hicks plays good defense and is a solid base runner.
-He’s hitting in a lineup that’s scored the fourth most runs in baseball and in a home park that’s increased homers by 35 percent over the past three seasons, which is easily the most over that span.
+He’s hitting in a lineup that’s scored the fourth-most runs in baseball and in a home park that’s increased homers by 35 percent over the past three seasons, which is easily the most over that span.
 Hicks is absurdly still available in 36 percent of Yahoo leagues right now.

-Justin Bour: He’s hitting .292/.368/.589 with more homers (16) this season than he hit all of last year in 95 fewer at bats.
-Bour has increased his OPS every season in which he’s been in the league, and he was readily available late in most drafts in March, yet he’s on pace to finish with 49 home runs and 116 RBI.
-His 147 wRC+ is tied for 20th best in baseball with Kris Bryant, and his average exit velocity ranks in the top-10.
+Justin Bour: He’s hitting .292/.368/.589 with more homers (16) this season than he hit all of last year in 95 fewer at-bats.
+Bour has increased his OPS every season in which he’s been in the league, and he was readily available late in most drafts in March, yet he’s on pace to finish with 49 home runs and 116 RBIs.
+His 147 wRC+ is tied for 20th best in baseball with Kris Bryant, and his average exit velocity ranks in the top 10.
 He’s a legit slugger who’s somehow still available in more than 30 percent of Yahoo leagues.

 Domingo Santana: He’s posted some impressive minor league numbers in the past, but Santana disappointed last season, and he’s an injury risk moving forward.
 But this is a 24-year-old who has nine homers, four steals and an .842 OPS who’s available in 58 percent of leagues.
 He’s been the No. 91 overall player so far in 2017, and this is after he hit .197 in April (he hit .322 in May).
-Miller Park has increased home runs for right-handed batters by 11 percent over the last three seasons, with just five parks coming in higher over that span.
+Miller Park has increased home runs for right-handed batters by 11 percent over the past three seasons, with just five parks coming in higher over that span.
 Santana should be owned in all leagues.

 [Fantasy Football is open!
 Sign up now]

-Elvis Andrus: Since May started, he’s batting .316/.367/.496 with four homers and seven steals over 117 at bats.
-Andrus set a career high with eight homers over 506 at bats last season.
+Elvis Andrus: Since May started, he’s batting .316/.367/.496 with four homers and seven steals over 117 at-bats.
+Andrus set a career high with eight homers over 506 at-bats last season.
 He currently has seven big flies over 215 at bats.
-He’s the No. 27 ranked player right now, and that’s not even taking into account the position in which he’s eligible.
+He’s the No. 27-ranked player right now, and that’s not even taking into account the position in which he’s eligible.

 Dinelson Lamet: He’s the Padres’ best pitching prospect, and while Petco Park isn’t exactly the paradise it used to be for hurlers, it’s still an advantageous place to pitch, as is the NL West.
 Lamet may struggle with getting lefties out, but he sports a 16:3 K:BB ratio over two starts (10.0 innings), making him plenty noteworthy.
 He’s averaged 95.4 mph with his fastball and has induced a 15.1 SwStr% that would rank No. 5 among all starters if he qualified.
 It’s a small sample, but Lamet is worth adding given his stuff and situation and how many starting pitchers have disappointed so far in 2017.